open/close all folders

 - He can use it as well in Commandos 2.
 The weapon can only be selected underwater but once it has been used underwater, the Marine can fire it on land using the Ctrl key.

-- Buster Bros., an old arcade game also known as Pang or Pomping World, and its sequels features characters popping giant balloons with harpoon guns.
+- The old arcade title Pang, aka Bros Buster Bros, aka Pomping World, and its sequels features characters popping giant balloons with harpoon guns.

 - In Homestuck, Jade Harley owns one of these and uses it as a Grappling-Hook Pistol.
 Additionally, Eridan Ampora (and later Liv Tyler) wields a legendary harpoon gun called Ahab's Crosshairs, which fires lightning.